albush/Getting-Started-Guide/chapters/GettingStarted_1.md

 # Milestone 1: Welcome to Rackspace!

 The very first step in your customer journey is creating a cloud account with Rackspace.
-We try to contact everyone of our new customers, personally, to welcome them to Rackspace, and provide immediate assistance to those that need it, so make sure that the contact information you provide is accurate.
+We try to contact everyone of our new customers, personally, to welcome them to Rackspace, and give immediate assistance to those that need it, so make sure that the contact information you provide is accurate.
 We also recommend that you take the time to speak with one of our Launch Managers to discuss your plans, and work with them to meet your goals.

 ## Account activation tips